moebiussurfing/ofxSurfingImGui/README.md

   <p>

 ### **BUG 1**: (ofxSurfing_ImGui_Helpers.h)
-    - When adding many times a parameter or others with a not unique name.
+    - When adding many times a ofParameter or others with a not unique name.
     - Widgets collide between them.
 Only some instances work well.
     - Usually, the first repeated widget in each panel works fine.
     - SOLUTION: Restore old getUniqueName engine from ofxGui.
 Do not duplicate adding params or names.